JonasMht/jonas_website/content/post/2024-assisted-surgery-internship/index.md

 ## Challenges and Solutions
 - <b>Networked Computing:</b> Tackling the challenge of connecting diverse machines for efficient computation, I developed a custom networking protocol and implemented compression methods such as the modified Huffman coding.
-This was a cornerstone of the project, enabling the seamless integration of VR/MR technologies and ensuring the system's flexibility for various deployment scenarios.
+This was a cornerstone of the project, enabling the effective integration of VR/MR technologies and ensuring the system's flexibility for various deployment scenarios.

 {{< figure src="NetworkTopology.png" width=100% title="Network Layout">}}